onzfonz/comp227/src/content/0/en/part0b.md

 and Angular 2 will not be backwards compatible with the first version.
 Angular 2 and the newer versions have not gotten too warm of a welcome.

-Currently, the most popular tool for implementing the browser-side logic of web applications is Facebook's [React](https://reactjs.org/) library.
+Currently, one of the most popular tool for implementing the browser-side logic of web applications is Facebook's [React](https://reactjs.org/) library.
-During this course, we will get familiar with React and the [Redux](https://github.com/reactjs/redux) library, which are frequently used together.
+During this course, we will get familiar with React and other technologies which are frequently used together.

 The status of React seems strong, but the world of JavaScript is ever-changing.
-For example, recently a newcomer - [VueJS](https://vuejs.org/) - has been capturing some interest.
+For example, while [VueJS](https://vuejs.org/) has been around a while as an "up and comer", there are other frameworks like [Svelte](https://svelte.dev/) and [Qwik](https://qwik.build.io) that have recently started generating buzz.
+While we have been talking about SPA, there is also talk about [returning more components back to the server](https://dev.to/this-is-learning/the-return-of-server-side-routing-b05).

 ### Full-stack web development

-What does the name of the course, *Full-stack web development*, mean?
+What does the the term, *Full-stack web development*, mean?
-Full stack is a buzzword that everyone talks about, but no one knows what it means.
+**Full stack** is a buzzword that everyone talks about, but is used in multiple ways.
-Or at least, there is no agreed-upon definition for the term.

-Practically all web applications have (at least) two "layers": the browser, being closer to the end-user, is the top layer, and the server the bottom one.
+Practically all web applications have (at least) two "layers":

+1. the browser, which is closer to the end-user (AKA the top layer, and
+2. the server, whose layer is typically below the browser's

 There is often also a database layer below the server.
 We can therefore think of the **architecture** of a web application as a kind of **stack** of layers.